Nicolinadilwith/nicolina-dilwith-/README.md

 # Nicolina Dilwith

 I'm the owner and operator of a small dog daycare business on Oahu.
 I've been training dogs for almost ten years, and I built the business around maintaining personal connections with dog owners so it feels like a community rather than just a service.
 My goal is to grow and scale the operation while holding onto that same quality of care and those relationships.
-This repository is my portfolio workspace — every capability, brief, and analysis I produce this term lands here, organized by what I can do rather than by which course it came from.

 ## Engagements